tainacan/tainacan/docs/internal-api.md

 $collection = new Tainacan\Entities\Collection($collection_id);
 ```

 This will have the same effect as calling the `fetch` method from the repository passing an integer as argument.
-THe repository will assume it is the collection ID.
+The repository will assume it is the collection ID.

 ```PHP
 $collection = Tainacan\Repositories\Collections::get_instance()->fetch($collection_id);